-Within 10 minutes walking distance from the rescue, there is a local Pulperia (convenience store) where you can purchase basic groceries.
+Within 10 minutes walking distance, there is a local Pulperia (convenience store) where you can purchase basic groceries.
 We are happy to drive you to town at least once a week for grocery shopping.
 If you choose to walk to town, it is about a forty minute walk.
-And yes, very safe to do so.

 Monday - Friday

 7a.m. - 11a.m.

 Schedules/hours can vary depending on your responsibilities at the time, i.e., if you're not comfortable working inside a habitat with the birds, you can work a later schedule working outside the habitats.
 If you prefer to help with gardening/tree planting, trail construction, or ???, we will do our best to accommodate you.